-- 7.6 The Trustee is a long-term investor and is not looking to change the investment arrangements on a frequent basis. - 7.7 For open-ended funds there is no set duration for the manager appointments.
-The Trustee will therefore retain an investment manager unless: - 7.7.1 There is a strategic change to the overall strategy that no longer requires exposure to that asset class or manager; - 7.7.2 The manager appointed has been reviewed and the Trustee has decided to terminate the mandate.
-This may be on the grounds of sustained underperformance; a change in the portfolio management team; or a change in the investment approach or processes of the investment manager or the investment management firm that means the mandate is no longer in line with the Trustee's investment principles.

-- 7.8 The Plan is invested in private equity, private debt and some property/real estate mandates, which are in closed-ended funds.
+- 7.7 The Trustee is a long-term investor and is not looking to change the investment arrangements on a frequent basis. - 7.8 For open-ended funds there is no set duration for the investment manager appointments.
+This is also true for the Manager appointment.
+The Trustee will therefore retain an investment manager unless: - 7.8.1 There is a strategic change to the overall strategy that no longer requires exposure to that asset class or investment manager; - 7.8.2 The investment manager appointed has been reviewed and the Trustee has decided to terminate the mandate.
+This may be on the grounds of sustained underperformance; a change in the portfolio management team; change in the investment approach or processes of the investment manager or the investment management firm that means the mandate is no longer in line with the Trustee's investment principles; or a proposal from the Manager where the investment manager no longer meets the due diligence requirements of the Manager. - 7.9 The Plan has invested in private equity, private debt and some property/real estate mandates, which are in closed-ended funds.
 The Trustee expects to remain invested for the lifetime of those funds, although secondary market sales of fund holdings may take place where changes to strategic policy make such sales appropriate and the sale price is sufficiently attractive.
-At the time of each fund appointment, the investment managers provided an indication of the expected investment duration of their fund and have the discretion to extend the lifetime of the fund in line with the Investment Management Agreement between each fund and the Plan. - 7.9 The Trustee receives and discusses investment performance reports on a quarterly basis.
+At the time of each fund appointment, the investment managers provided an indication of the expected investment duration of their fund and have the discretion to extend

+- the lifetime of the fund in line with the Investment Management Agreement between each fund and the Plan. - 7.10 The Trustee receives and discusses investment performance reports from the Manager on a quarterly basis.
 Separate reports are made for assets relating to benefits accrued pre 1 April 2018 and for assets relating to accrual from that date.
 The reports present performance information over 3 months, 1 year and longer periods for the investment managers and at the total portfolio level.
 The Trustee reviews the absolute performance and the relative performance against any agreed benchmark and against the manager's stated performance target (over the relevant time period).
 For the liability hedging assets specifically, the focus is on maintaining the portfolio in line with the Trustee's stated hedge ratios relative to a liability benchmark.
 The Trustee's focus is on long term performance but will put a manager 'on watch' if there are sustained short term performance concerns.